lphamilton87/lphamilton87/README.md

-Hi my name is Lee and I have recently completed the intense Northcoders bootcamp!
+Hi my name is Lee and I have recently completed the Northcoders Software Development bootcamp!

 Technical Skills